“If you care and support your staff properly, they can then care and support your clients properly. They can’t give what they don’t have!”

 Here is a sample of the training areas below.
 These topics can be varied and tailored to suit your specific needs.

-• Understanding trauma
+• Understanding trauma and its impacts

 • Trauma, the brain & physiology